secinto/gatekeeper/docs/content/userguide/_index.md

 [KEYCLOAK-8954](https://issues.redhat.com/browse/KEYCLOAK-8954).

 you can now use `--skip-access-token-clientid-check` and `--skip-access-token-issuer-check` to overcome this limitations.
+These are now set by default to `true` so you should not by default see any these issues, but in case you would like to enable this checks you still have opportunity.